 The Golden Jubilee Diamond is presently on display at the Royal Museum, located within the Pimammek Golden Temple Throne.

 Value and Popularity

-The Golden Jubilee Diamond has made it to some of the world’s most famous public exhibitions as well as private jewelry outlets.
-Most notable is the Jewelry Trade Center, the 59-story building located in Bangkok.
+The Golden Jubilee Diamond has made it to some of the world’s most famous public exhibitions and private jewelry outlets, the most notable being the Jewelry Trade Center, a 59-story building located in Bangkok.
 The diamond has also been exhibited at the Central Department Store, located in LatPhrao, Bangkok.

 Besides these historical exhibitions, certain prominent global leaders have also handled the diamond.
-Pope John Paul II received the diamond in Vatican City, to give it papal blessings.
-Other religions leaders that have received the diamond, ostensibly to bless it include the Islamic Chularatchamontri and the Buddhist Supreme Patriarch of Thailand.
+Pope John Paul II received the diamond in the Vatican City to give it papal blessings.
+Other religious leaders who have received the diamond, ostensibly to bless it, include the Islamic Chularatchamontri and the Buddhist Supreme Patriarch of Thailand.

-The Golden Jubilee Diamond is currently priced between four and twelve million dollars.
-The value could be higher, were it to be sold at an auction.
-Besides, the fact that it’s held as one of the royal gifts could further raise its value.
+The Golden Jubilee Diamond is currently priced between four and twelve million dollars—the value could be higher if it were to be sold at an auction.
+Moreover, the fact that it is held as one of the royal gifts could further raise its value.

-The Golden Jubilee Diamond boasts a history that’s characterized by royal glamor.
-Though it’s presently held at the Bangkok's Royal Museum, the diamond has travelled the world and graced many exhibitions.
-And yes, it still holds the title as the world’s largest cut diamond.
+The Golden Jubilee Diamond boasts a history characterized by royal glamor.
+Though it is presently exhibited at Bangkok's Royal Museum, the diamond has traveled the world and graced many exhibitions.
+Interestingly, it still holds the title of being the world’s largest cut diamond.